Krishnamundhara/PO-backend/readme.md

 6. **Logout** - Securely end the session

 ### Multi-tenant Architecture
-- Each user has their own isolated data environment
+- Each user has their own completely isolated data environment
 - Users cannot access data belonging to other users
+- New users start with a completely fresh and empty workspace
+- All database queries explicitly filter records by the current user's ID (created_by or user_id)
+- Backend routes enforce ownership checks before allowing read/write operations
+- Database schema enforces isolation with NOT NULL constraints and foreign key relationships
+- Custom migrations ensure data integrity and isolation (see backend/migrations/)
+- Admin verification tools can detect and fix any potential data isolation issues
+- Clear UI notices throughout the application to inform users about data isolation
-- Admins have special privileges to manage user accounts
+- Admins have special privileges to manage user accounts but still see only their own data
+- Complete separation of concerns ensures privacy, security, and data integrity

 ## 💻 Development Setup